AbuBakkarSiddiqueAnir/PhantomImageShare/README.md

   > search images of their choice from internet and save to their account.

 Technologies used :
-  > For the frontend, Reactjs library
+  > For the frontend Reactjs library..
-  > Sanity gave the backend support
+  > Sanity gave the backend support..
   > Graphql api for data fetching